A Guide To Pondicherry - Pastel Colours and Pastries

 We had a fantastic stay in the Le Supreme Inn (the Lap of Luxury) hotel, located just a short walk away from the White Town.
 The hotel offered huge comfy double rooms with en-suite bathrooms.
 Each morning, we were given a hearty and filling Indian breakfast full of idly, curry, chutneys and fresh fruit in the restaurant on their rooftop.

-If you are looking for a mid-range hotel, then have a look at Petit Palais or Villa Helena Heritage Guesthouse both of which are located within the White Town.
+If you are looking for a mid-range hotel, then have a look at Petit Palais or Villa Helena Heritage Guesthouse both of which are located within the French Quarter.

 If money is no object and you shudder at the thought of something less than absolute perfection for the night, then cast your eyes towards the Palais De Mahe or The Residency Towers.